getpawprint/slate/source/includes/_requests_v2.md

 (none)
 ```

-Charges the customer's credit/debit card (see Payment section) and prioritizes the given requests.
+Prioritizes the given requests and charges the customer's credit/debit card (see Payment section).
+If `stripe_token` was passed, it is charged instead of the Stripe customer account tied to the user.

 ### HTTP Request
 `POST /user/v2/pets/:petid/request/rush/order`